 The EQC/NZSEE Ivan Skinner Award aims to advance the common interest of the Earthquake Commission (EQC) and the New Zealand Society for Earthquake Engineering Incorporated (NZSEE) in promoting research outcomes which reduce the impacts of earthquakes on New Zealand communities.
 A list of past recipients are available

-Applications are invited for the 2013 EQC/NZSEE Ivan Skinner Award.
+Applications for the EQC/NZSEE Ivan Skinner Award are currently closed.
 The objective of the award is to advance the common interest of the Earthquake Commission (EQC) and the New Zealand Society for Earthquake Engineering Incorporated (NZSEE) in promoting research outcomes, which reduce the impacts of earthquakes on New Zealand communities.

 - A New Zealand earthquake engineering researcher who has already demonstrated high promise with early achievements; or